What Labour's election victory means for Edinburgh Fringe political comedians - ExBulletin

 But the early election forced Skinner to rethink some of his original writings.

-“I had to adapt it, add references to the Labour Party and think about the tone of the show, whether it’s almost nostalgic or whether it’s still quite current,” she explains.
+“I had to adapt it, add Labour references and work out what the tone of the show is, whether it’s almost nostalgic or whether it’s still quite fresh,” she says.
 “It’ll be really interesting to see how the show evolves over time.”

 Skinner is one of a number of political comedians at the Fringe who are finding themselves having to rethink how they mark the end of a political chapter that has provided them with many punchlines.